selimgomri/membership/README.md

 # Membership
 Membership, a new project from [Chester-le-Street ASC](https://www.chesterlestreetasc.co.uk/) aims to make swimming club management simpler.
 It is available under the Apache open-source license, so you are free to use our code in any way possible.

-This product is still under active development, and will launch in the future.
-We have however launched trials with some of our members, using release [v0.2](https://github.com/Chester-le-Street-ASC/Membership/releases/tag/v0.2).
+This software is continuously developed in accordance with the business and operation needs to Chester-le-Street ASC.
+We use a version of this software for our day-to-day club management, though it is further specialised to our needs..

 If you install this application on your own server, you must set up the SQL database tables yourself.
 You will need to modify the `config-template.php` file to connect to your database and rename it `config.php`.

-Chester-le-Street ASC accept no liability for any issues, including all legal issues, with this pre-release software.
+Chester-le-Street ASC accept no liability for any issues, including all legal issues, with this software.
+As mentioned, we use a slightly different version of this software which is better suited to deployment environments.

 ## Features
 ### Automatic Member Management